MiguelGillesIT/IVOIRJOB/README.md

 ```
 composer update
 ```
-4. Create a .env file, copy entirely the .env.example file and update DB_DATABASE,DB_USERNAME,DB_PASSWORD and password parameters to fit to your application
+4. Create a .env file, copy entirely the .env.example file and update DB_DATABASE,DB_USERNAME,DB_PASSWORD and password parameters to fit to your application.
 5. Generate an APP key
 ```
 php artisan key:generate